A Step-by-Step Safety Process for Forklifts and Pedestrians

 #1: Create a cross-functional forklift safety team

-This team can have as many members as desired, but should be manageable and should include people with a number of points of view.
-A strong team could include these functions:
+This team can have as many members as desired, but should be manageable and should include people of varying points of view.
+A strong team could include personnel who serve in these functions:

 - Forklift operators